In the most recent refresh of this article we amended some information in the buyer’s guide, then made one change to our top five chart.

 Buying a high-end elliptical is not going to be the biggest decision of your life, but spending up to two grand on a cross trainer is not something we do every day.
 Therefore, it’s worth taking the time to consider all the factors to settle on the best machine for you.

-We hope our chart above has inspired you and this guide has proved helpful.
-We eventually narrowed down our choices to five models, and the Precor EFX 221 stood out as our top pick for its near gym-grade experience and quality.
+We hope our chart above has inspired you and this buyer’s guide has proved helpful.
+We eventually narrowed down our choices to five models, and Bowflex’s LateralX LX3 stood out as our top pick for its innovation and gym-grade quality.

-Of course, one of the other picks may be more suitable for you, especially if you want moveable handles or advanced secondary features.
+Of course, one of the other picks may be more suitable for you, if you want something more traditional.
+Whatever you go for, we hope you enjoy torching calories with your new purchase!